 Michelle St. Andre, President-Elect

 Rio Rancho Public Schools, High School Art Teacher

 Michelle Sanchez-St.Andre holds a NMPED Level III Licensure and the Visual Arts teacher at V. Sue Cleveland High School in Rio Rancho.
-Michele has started her ninth year teaching, six of those with Rio Rancho Public Schools.
+Michelle is in her twelvth year teaching, nine of those with Rio Rancho Public Schools.
 Prior to becoming a Visual Arts teacher, she was a professional Graphic Designer for nine years and I still enjoys taking on freelance jobs from time to time.
-As a teacher, Michele enjoys sharing her knowledge of graphic design, drawing, painting and sculpting with 9-12th grade students in her Graphic Arts, Intro to Visual Arts, Drawing & Painting and AP Studio Art classes.
+As a teacher, Michelle enjoys sharing her knowledge of graphic art and design with 9-12th grade students in her many art and art history classes.
 She has been a member of the NMAEA since 2009 and on the board since 2014.
 She brings extra experience to the NMAEA with her knowledge of working with the California Art Education Association for three years.
-She served on the CAEA board as the monthly newsletter designer for the central region of the CAEA.
-Now she has become more involved with the NMAEA and she hopes to fill the shoes of the High School Division Director position.Click Here to Contact Michelle
+She served on the CAEA board as the monthly newsletter designer for the central region.Click Here to Contact Michelle